Box Office Modeling & Analytics

 New franchises are the lifeblood of the commercial movie business (see chart 03 on Movie Industry Charts page here):

-- In 2019, the number of new franchises will increase to 22 — a positive development.
+- In 2019, the number of new franchises will increase slightly to 17.